 Mount Ngauruhoe is the youngest vent and highest peak in the Tongariro volcanic complex on the Central Plateau.
 Ngauruhoe first erupted about 2,500 years ago.

 Although seen by most as a volcano in its own right, it is technically a secondary cone of Mount Tongariro.

-Mount Ngauruhoe was used as a stand-in for the fictional Mount Doom in Peter Jackson’s The Lord of the Rings movie trilogy, achieving worldwide exposure.
+Mount Ngauruhoe was used as a stand-in in Peter Jackson’s The Lord of the Rings movie trilogy, achieving worldwide exposure.